Skip to main content

 info

-• Most handlers do not require a JDBC type when reading or writing.
+• Most Type Handlers do not require a JDBC type when reading or writing data.

-• Usually you only need the Java type for arguments and result mapping (stored procedure OUT args are the main exception).
+• Usually you only need to specify the Java type for parameter setting and result set reading (stored procedure OUT parameters are the main exception).